Reproducing Abell 2744 with the HyperMillennium Simulation: Abell 2744 analogues in the HM simulation

 $\mathbf{R}$ is a $2\times2$ rotation matrix.
 The translation vector $\mathbf{t}$ is introduced to align the centroids of the two point sets.
-As a result of including the scaling factor $\mathbf{s}$, only the shape of the sky configuration of the five clumps is required to match that in A2744, not the overall size; we do not, however, scale the simulated halos when generating virtual images and galaxy number and luminosity density maps in the following sections.
+As a result of including the scaling factor $\mathbf{s}$, only the shape of the sky configuration of the five clumps is required to match that in A2744, not the overall size; we do not, however, scale the simulated halos when generating virtual images and galaxy number and luminosity maps in the following sections.

-For each candidate halo, this process is repeated multiple times over random projections.
-The projection that yields the minimum Procrustes distance $D_{\rm proc, min}$ is recorded as the best match.
-We then rank all candidates in ascending order of their $D_{\rm proc, min}$ and select those whose projected substructure configurations most closely resemble A2744.
-In this work, we present two A2744 analogue samples, \textbf{Group I} consists of candidates purely determined by geometrical similarity, while \textbf{Group II} consists of candidates where similarity of the structure mass ratios was also used as a selection criterion; further details can be found in Appendix \ref{app:Procrustes}.
-The candidate IDs, FOF masses and other properties are summarised in Table~\ref {tab:DM_analogues}, along with relevant comparison properties of A2744.
-It is notable that for the clusters in {\bf Group II} the $M_{200c}$ values are typically substantially smaller both than those of {\bf Group I} clusters and than their own FoF halo masses.
-This is because reproducing both the geometric pattern and the mass ratios of the A2744 substructures has resulted in a preference for systems in which the FoF group links several separate objects (as defined by spherical overdensity), which are then projected close to each other along the line of sight.
-This suggests that A2744 itself may be a similarly superposed system.
+For each candidate halo, this process is repeated multiple times over random orientations.
+The \texttt{Procrustes} distance $D_{\rm proc}$ is then minimised to find the best match of projection that yields the minimum value $D_{\rm proc, min}$.
+We then rank all candidates in ascending order of their $D_{\rm proc, min}$ and select those whose projected substructure configurations most closely resemble A2744 (detailed descriptions can be found in Appendix \ref{app:Procrustes}).

+In this work, we present two A2744 analogue samples. \textbf{Group I} consists of candidates determined purely by geometrical similarity (Appendix \ref{app:PGrp1}); while \textbf{Group II} consists of candidates for which the similarity of the structure mass ratios was also used as a selection criterion (Appendix \ref{app:PGrp2}).
+The candidate IDs, FOF masses, and other properties are summarised in Table~\ref {tab:DM_analogues}, along with relevant comparison properties of A2744.
+It is notable that for the clusters in {\bf Group II}, the $M_{\rm 200c}$ values are typically substantially smaller both than those of {\bf Group I} clusters and than their own FOF halo masses.
+This is because reproducing both the geometric pattern and the mass ratios of the A2744 substructures has resulted in a preference for systems in which multiple massive substructures (that might be undergoing merging events) are projected close to each other along the line of sight.